-CRISIS PLAN/INFORMATION
+CRISIS PLAN / INFORMATION

-St. Joseph School has a School Safety Plan and a Safety Committee.
-The purpose of the Safety Plan is to promote the safety and welfare of students and school staff, protect school property, and regulate the operation of the school during a crisis incident or emergency situation.
+St. Joseph School has an Emergency Operations Plan.
+The purpose of this plan is to promote the safety and welfare of students and school staff, protect school property, and regulate the operation of the school during a crisis incident or emergency situation.